Women's Adventure Travels

 Writer Brad Edmondson Weighs in on the Impact of Social Change

-Social reform is the principle that Brad Edmondson, an award-winning writer, speaker, consultant, researcher, freelance journalist, and the author of two books operates upon.
+Social reform is the principle that Brad Edmondson, an award-winning writer, speaker, consultant, researcher, freelance journalist, and the author of two books, operates.
 His reports and presentations talk about the impact of social change on businesses, communities, and not-for-profit organizations.

 Edmondson's work deals with corporate social responsibility, demographic shifts, and environmental preservation.
 Ice Cream Social: The Struggle for the Soul of Ben & Jerry's details the journey of the progressive ice cream company.
 Edmondson's second book, Postwar Cornell: How the Greatest Generation Transformed a University, explores the years after World War II at Cornell University.